ThisIsDemetrio/toDoApp-fastAPI/README.md

 # toDoApp-fastAPI

-Backend written with FastAPI and Python for a To Do app.
+This API is written with FastAPI and Python for a ToDo app.

 ## Prerequisites